- 50% off exhibitions with National Art Pass.

 Leonardo's famous cartoon, The Virgin and Child with St Anne and St John the Baptist is a full-size drawing for an altarpiece that was never realised.
 It was presented by the Art Fund in 1962 after a massive public fundraising campaign.

 The National Gallery's Sainsbury Wing is home to major temporary exhibitions, which generally charge an entrance fee, while the Sunley Room galleries host smaller free exhibitions.
+There are also small free displays in Room 1.

 The National Dining Rooms is the National Gallery's award-winning flagship restaurant.
 Serving modern British food under the direction of Oliver Peyton, it offers a bar menu, prix fixe menu as well as a sumptuous afternoon tea.
 You can grab a coffee in the Espresso Bar, or enjoy a more leisurely snack or meal in the National Cafe.